University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Assignment/public_health_microbial_genomics_assignment.md

 1. Run the xyz tool over the

-## Part D - xx marks
+## Part D - 10 marks
 Please answer the following questions about the microbial genotyping practical:
-1. Insert questions relating to the cgMLST component
+1. For the cgMLST results, at 10 allelic differences how many isolates remained clustered together and which isolates were they?
+Please include a screenshot demonstrating this **[5 marks]**
+2. Based on the MLST and cgMLST results how many outbreaks were present? explain your answer. **[5 marks]**